Physical Address

 Moreover, detonation or pre-ignition can cause piston damage.
 Detonation occurs when the air-fuel mixture ignites before the spark plug fires.
 This explosion exerts excessive pressure on the piston, leading to cracks or even a complete failure of the piston.
 Factors contributing to detonation include improper fuel octane rating, carbon deposits, or ignition timing issues.

-Types of Piston Damage
+Types Of Piston Damage

 Piston damage can manifest in several ways, and recognizing the types of damage is essential for diagnosis and repair.
 The following are common types of piston damage: